-My favorite way to prepare a chicken is roasted with garlic butter and wine, but in the summer, Beer Butt is always our go-to.
+My favorite way to prepare a chicken is roasted with garlic butter and wine (check out my Roast Chicken recipe here), but in the summer, Beer Butt is always our go-to.
 The beer can method steams the inside of the chicken and the result is juicy delicious chicken 😋, making it a favorite in our household.
 We’ve been known to smoke or grill our beer butt, but today’s recipe features oven roasting since we have the A/C cranking 👍 and I want to create a yummy gravy with the chicken drippings because Dave is creating his crispy potatoes.

 Today I’m keeping it easy with butter and olive oil under the skin and a smoky dry rub on the outside of the bird.
 In the base of the roasting pan I’ll add ~20 ounces of beer, 1 cup of chicken stock, 1 onion and 4 cloves of garlic and throughout the cooking process, I’ll baste the bird to create extra crispy skin and that will also to build the gravy base.

 Lucky for us. we invested in beer butt chicken holder and boy does it makes the leveling and stabilizing so much easier 👍

 - 1 whole chicken, about 5 pounds in weight